-A. The President has delegated authority to the Vice President of Academic Affairs to appoint the IRB Chair and IRB members.
+A. The President has delegated authority to the Vice President for Education to appoint the IRB Chair and IRB members.
 The IRB Chair is appointed annually and has authority to sign all IRB action items.

 B. The IRB Vice Chair is a voting member of the IRB and presides over all convened IRB meetings in the absence of the Chair.
 The Vice Chair has authority to sign all IRB action items in the absence of the Chair.

 C. Members and alternates of the IRB shall be appointed for tenure of three (3) years.
-Terms of services may be renewed at the discretion of the Vice President of Academic Affairs.
+Terms of services may be renewed at the discretion of the Vice President for Education.

 D. IRB members do not receive compensation for their service.